Patrick Anthony Ludden: Early life

+Priesthood

 After completing his theological studies, Ludden was ordained to the priesthood in Montreal for the Diocese of Albany by Bishop Ignace Bourget on May 21, 1864.
-After his ordination, Ludden went to the United States, where he first served as rector of St. Joseph's Church in Malone, New York.
-He served as secretary to Bishop John McCloskey.
-He was later named chancellor of the diocese, and accompanied Bishop John J. Conroy as his theologian to the First Vatican Council in Rome.
+After his ordination, Ludden went to the United States, where Bourget assigned him as rector of St. Joseph's Parish in Malone, New York.
+He later served as secretary to Bishop John McCloskey.Ludden was later named chancellor of the diocese, and accompanied Bishop John J. Conroy as his theologian in 1869 to the First Vatican Council in Rome.
 In 1872, Ludden became rector of the Cathedral of the Immaculate Conception in Albany, New York, and vicar general of the diocese.
 He was named rector of St. Peter's Church in Troy, New York, in 1880.

 Bishop of Syracuse

 On December 14, 1886, Ludden was appointed the first bishop of the newly erected Diocese of Syracuse by Pope Leo XIII.
-He received his episcopal consecration on May 1, 1887, from Archbishop Michael Corrigan, with Bishops Bernard McQuaid and Francis McNeirny serving as co-consecrators.
+He received his episcopal consecration at the Church of the Assumption in Syracuse on May 1, 1887, from Archbishop Michael Corrigan, with Bishops Bernard McQuaid and Francis McNeirny serving as co-consecrators.
 During his 25-year-long tenure, he presided over a period of great growth in the young diocese.

 At the time of Ludden's arrival, the diocese contained 70,000 Catholics, 74 priests, 46 parishes, 20 mission churches, and 16 parochial schools.
 By the time of his death, there were over 150,000 Catholics, 129 priests, 80 parishes, 36 mission churches, and 21 parochial schools.
-He selected St. Mary's Church in Syracuse as his new cathedral in 1903, and dedicated it in September 1910.
-In 1911, Ludden gained a degree of notoriety when he declared that the deadlock in the New York Legislature over the election of William F. Sheehan to the United States Senate was due to anti-Catholicism.
+He selected St. Mary's Church in Syracuse as his new cathedral in 1903, and dedicated it in September 1910 as the Cathedral of the Immaculate Conception.
+In 1911, Ludden gained a degree of notoriety when he declared that the deadlock in the New York Legislature over the election of New York Lieutenant Governor William F. Sheehan to the United States Senate was due to anti-Catholicism.
 Sheehan was later defeated.

-Bishop Ludden donated an altar to the Church of Our Lady of the Rosary, Castlebar, Co.
-Mayo.
+Bishop Ludden donated an altar to the Church of Our Lady of the Rosary, Castlebar, County Mayo.

 Death and legacy

-Patrick Ludden died at his residence in Syracuse, New York on August 12, 1912 at age 74.
-He is buried in the crypt of the Cathedral of the Immaculate Conception in Syracuse.
-Bishop Ludden Junior/Senior High School in Syracuse is named after him.
+Patrick Ludden died at his residence in Syracuse, New York, on August 12, 1912, at age 74.
+He is buried in the crypt of the Cathedral of the Immaculate Conception.
+Bishop Ludden Junior/Senior High School in Syracuse was named after him.